thomashuss/patch1/README.md

 #### Quick export

-You can also utilize the quick export functionality by dragging a patch from the patch list with your mouse.
+You can utilize the quick export functionality by dragging a patch from the patch list with your mouse.
 The patch will turn into a file as you're dragging it, and can be dropped into a file manager or a DAW.
 By default, this will create a VST preset file, but it can be changed to the native synth format (see [Configuration](#configuration)).

 ### Adding or removing patches